b7w/limited-fm/docs/ref/storage.rst

 ************************************
-File Storage API
+File Storage
 ************************************

-.. index:: File Storage API
+.. index:: File Storage

 .. index:: Intro

 Intro
 ====================================

+| FileStorage class is low level operation on file system.
+  It is not control access or chrooting.
+Use it only if you really need.
+  In all other cases, use :class:`limited.files.api.FileStorageApi`.

 | At first I started looking for complete solutions.
   And standard Django storage seemed good.
 A lot of backend for other file systems.